IIHR WEATHER REPORT AND CROP ADVISORIES

 - Spray twice @ minimum 15 days interval in a crop cycle Isocycloseram 9.2% (w/w DC) + Isocycloseram10% (w/v DC) * @ 1.2ml/liter

-- Every 15days interval (depending upon the outbreak) chlropyrifos 50EC (2.5ml/l) soil drenching is required to kill pupa that are in soil.
+- Every 15 days interval (depending upon the outbreak) chlropyrifos 50EC (2.5ml/l) soil drenching is required to kill pupa that are in soil.

 *CIBRC label claim available